doljak/lib-teste/projects/doljak-lib-to-do-list/README.md

 ```

-> You can use setup of domain and settng the endpoints together that will work
+> You can set up the domain and endpoints together, and that will work.
 Example:

-> You can setup API_BASE_URL and endpoint configmap with your definitions  or
+> You can set up API_BASE_URL and the endpoint ConfigMap with your definitions, or
-> You can import API_BASE_URL, CONFIGMAP_API_URL and define your definitons
+> You can import API_BASE_URL and CONFIGMAP_API_URL and define your definitions.

 ### 4. Add routes and setup